Relationship Between Pounds

 Master the "Mental Math" Shortcuts

-You don't need to be a mathematician to figure out the kitchen.
+You don't need to be a mathematician to manage the kitchen.
 Memorize these three benchmarks to make quick decisions:

 • 1 lb = 16 oz